And the turtles, of course… All the turtles are free – as turtles and, maybe, all creatures should be. – Dr. Seuss

 Reduce the amount of garbage you produce and clean up trash you see on the beach

-It is estimated that every year 8 million metric tons of plastic ends up in our oceans.
-Sea creatures, including turtles, mistake garbage and plastic as food which can harm them and even cause death.
-By limiting your use of plastic products, straws, one time use containers, etc. you can help improve the ocean and the turtles’ home and food supply.
+It is estimated that every year 8 million metric tons of plastic end up in our oceans.
+Sea creatures, including turtles, mistake garbage and plastic for food which can harm them and even cause death.
+By limiting your use of plastic products, straws, one-time-use containers, etc. you can help improve the ocean and the turtles’ home and food supply.
 If you see trash on the beach, pick it up!

 Whether you are here on holiday or live here, we can all make a positive difference for sea turtles

 A message from this turtle in Dalyan …

 “I have been in these seas and lands for a hundred and ten million years.
 We share Iztuzu Beach with you in the summer season.
 I lay my eggs on Iztuzu Beach and my offspring are able to hold onto life only if you don’t step on the eggs.
 Only three to five of my thousand children is able to reproduce and enable our species to continue by making it to adolescence.
 Because of global warming, we have become an endangered species.
 If you take more care of the environment and be more sensitive about it, we can live life eternally in harmony”